 Haloperidol (By mouth)

-Treats symptoms of mental and emotional disorders.
-Helps patients with Tourette's syndrome and children with severe behavior problems, including hyperactivity.
+Treats symptoms of mental and emotional disorders and severe behavior problems.
+Controls symptoms of Tourette syndrome.

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to haloperidol, or if you have Parkinson disease.
 This medicine should not be given to patients with severe brain disease.